-- Ensure senior management adopts and periodically reviews the general principles of the remuneration policy and ensures its implementation as well as disclosure of details of their firm’s remuneration policies at least annually.
+- Ensure senior management adopts and periodically reviews the general principles of the firm’s remuneration policy and ensure its implementation as well as disclosure of details of their firm’s remuneration policies at least annually.

-- Variable remuneration is risk-adjusted and ensures performance is assessed with respect to financial and non-financial factors and is based on the performance of the individual, business unit concerned and the overall results of the firm.
+- Variable remuneration is risk-adjusted and ensures performance is assessed with respect to financial and non-financial factors and is based on the overall performance of the firm, relevant business unit and the individual concerned.

-The FCA has adopted a proportionate approach to implementing the Remuneration Codes.
-Some of the features of the Remuneration Codes apply to a firm as a whole while other requirements, such as those on the structure of awards, apply mainly to material risk takers (MRTs), also referred to as Code staff or identified staff.
-These are individuals who are:
+The FCA has adopted a proportionate approach to implementing the Codes.
+Some of the features of the Codes apply to a firm as a whole while other requirements, such as those on the structure of awards, apply mainly to Material Risk Takers, also referred to as Remuneration Code staff or Identified staff.
+Examples of such individuals include:

 - senior management

-- risk takers and staff in control functions, and
+- risk takers and staff in control functions

 For firms subject to SYSC 19A or SYSC 19D, Commission Delegated Regulation (EU) No 604/2014 sets out further examples of categories of staff that must be identified.

-The approach set out in our general guidance on proportionality also allows firms to implement the Remuneration Codes in a way suitable for its size, internal organisation and the nature, scope and complexity of its activities.
+The approach set out in our general guidance on proportionality also allows firms to implement the Codes in a way suitable for their size, internal organisation and the nature, scope and complexity of their activities.

-We have conducted supervisory work where we looked at the risks to customers from financial incentives of staff or representatives dealing directly with retail customers.
+We have conducted supervisory work and industry engagement where we looked at the risks to customers from financial incentives of staff or representatives dealing directly with retail customers.

-Following engagement with industry to identify the risks to customers from financial incentives of staff or representatives dealing directly with retail customers.
-We published final guidance in January 2013 (on financial incentives) and July 2015 (on performance management) to assist firms in mitigating the risks to consumers that could arise through their incentive schemes and performance management of staff.
+Following this work we published final guidance in January 2013 (on financial incentives) and July 2015 (on performance management) to assist firms in mitigating the risks to consumers that could arise through their incentive schemes and performance management of staff.
 We also conducted follow up thematic work into financial incentives which assessed whether firms are now managing the risks to consumers.